prokube-ai/k8s-intro/README.md

 ![k8s diagram](graphics/k8s-basic-diagram.png)

+Kubernetes is often shortened to K8s (there are 8 letters between K and s).

 ### Containers
 Are a unit of functionality that addresses a single concern.
 A container image is self-contained and defines and carries its runtime dependencies.